EyeTrackVR/EyeTrackVR/docs/_pages/Full_Build_Guide.md

 ## Solder resistors on PCB V3.

+You only need 1 PCB to have resistors per eye.

 Tin the resistor pads.
 Note: in this example, I use too much solder, it should only be enough to lightly cover the pad.
 {% include custom/images/image_2.html url="https://i.imgur.com/gb4etdB.jpg" max-width="400" caption="" alt="img" %}